Ahmad-Zaky/folio_okapi_local_environment/README.md

 ```
 > WARNING: issues happening during running the script are not properly handled

+> NOTICE: when you need to run some okapi modules localy you will need to remove from the `ModuleDescriptor.json` inside the target directory after the build all not used modules that exists in the requires array, to be able to enable that module on the local okapi instance.

 > Modules json keys explained:

 > The only required unique key is `id` any other keys are optional and may be conditional required